-The Program Assistant will take direction from and will report to their respective OTI Regional Team Leader within the Field Programs Division or his/her designee.
+The Senior Program Manager will take direction from and will report to a Regional Team Leader or his/her designee.

 SUPERVISORY CONTROLS:

 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
 The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.